evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 to manually download and install the packages in turn (including their own dependencies in the list above).
-Most have normal Windows installers, but in some cases you'll need to know how to use the Windows command prompt to execute python install scripts (usually it's not harder than running ``python setup.py install`` from the downloaded package's folder).
+Most have normal Windows installers, but in some cases you'll need to know how to use the Windows command prompt to execute python install scripts (it's usually not harder than running ``python setup.py install`` from the downloaded package's folder).